greglinch/sourcelist/to-do-list.md

 * switch `ConfirmView` responses to `HttpResponseRedirect` to `\thank-you\` page with appropriate context

-* email analytics?

 * Q: add `_raw` `CharField`s for `org`, `expertise`, `language`, etc and then have admin update the related `M2Mfield`s in admin based on that, which will be what's used for filtering?
 	* or figure out a way for submissions to choose/add instead of just only choose (`M2M` displayed) or only add (`CharField` displayed)
 	* or do those just not really matter bc will wants filters for TZ and then search whatever else?

-* save all the FK'ed fields on person model to flatten the data

 * front-end search should be additive, not start over
 	* e.g. if already one or more params, just append to query string (need to get that with JS?)